Fuad28/bike-rental-system/README.md

-# school-management-system
+# Bike-rental-system
-A school management system
+A bike rental system